r-pufky/docs/source/operating-systems/ubuntu/apt-auto-selections.rst

 Automatically select user-required options during package install.

 This is used for configuration management and preseeding for automatic installs that require user input.
-See :ref:`ubuntu-preseed-installation` and :ref:`salt-saltstack`.
+See :ref:`ubuntu-preseed-installation`.

 `Reference <https://serverfault.com/questions/407317/passing-default-answers-to-apt-get-package-install-questions>`__